chenitimohamed/FINGERPRINT-SPOOF-DETECTION-USING-MOBILENET-V3-AND-FULL-REINFORCEMENT-RULE/readme.txt

 ////
 The MobileNet-v3 CNN model takes around 6-8 hours to converge using a single Nvidia GTX 1080 Ti GPU with approximately 96; 000 local patches from 2; 000 fingerprint images (2; 000 images  46 patches/fingerprint image) in the training set.
-The average spoof detection time for an input image, including minutiae detection, local patch extraction and alignment, inference of spoofness scores for local patches, and producing the final spoof detection decision, is 100 ms using a Nvidia RTX 3090 GPU.